Eliseu dos Santos

-Eliseu dos Santos (born 15 November 1976 in Telêmaco Borba) is a Paralympic boccia player of Brazil who competes in the BC4 category.
+Eliseu dos Santos (born 15 November 1976) is a Paralympic boccia player of Brazil who competes in the BC4 category.
 He took up the sport in 2005.
 At the 2008 and 2012 Paralympics he won individual bronze medals and shared gold medals in pairs with Dirceu Pinto.
 At the 2016 Paralympics he won a silver medal in the mixed pairs.